fotor-2025042422352

 "P4 and P6 are probably the best positions we could have expected to slot into today, given the challenges we have faced in the first five race weekends, and the progress we are now starting to make with the car.
 I believe we have a race car more than a qualifying car, so we will see how that goes tomorrow; the trend has generally been for Red Bull to be stronger in the race, Ferrari less so, but who knows what will happen tomorrow.
 Overall, I think we have made a solid step forward this weekend, and we know how to unlock more performance, too.
 Our rivals have continued development while we have paused to solve the bouncing - so when we pick that up and start to better understand the tyres now the bouncing is gone, then I think we will be closing them down".

-On lap 7, at Turn 4, Carlos Sainz Jr. spins and falls from fifth to eleventh, but fortunately he avoids the barriers.
-Two laps later, Max Verstappen goes off at the same corner, finishing in fourth position behind team mate Sergio Perez.
-Charles Leclerc is running comfortably in the lead, while behind him Sergio Perez is trying to take the position off George Russell.
-The British driver manages to stand up to both Sergio Perez and Max Verstappen.
-On lap 11 Carlos Sainz, Fernando Alonso, Pierre Gasly, and Zhou Guanyu pit for mediums and one lap later, Daniel Ricciardo passes to softs and Alex Albon to mediums; then, also Lando Norris takes the mediums and Mick Schumacher softs.
-On lap 14, Max Verstappen and George Russell are called in to pit for mediums, and the Mercedes emerges ahead of the Red Bull.
-Two laps later, Max Verstappen is right on George Russell’s tail, but when he presses the DRS button, the system only works for a little before closing again.
-Charles Leclerc and Sergio Perez are still in the first two positions, the Ferrari driver over 16 seconds ahead of the Red Bull driver, who has not stopped yet.
-The Mexican driver finally swaps for mediums on lap 18 and emerges fourth.
-At the same time, Carlos Sainz is trying to move up, going to seventh position after the first pit stops.
-On lap 19, George Russell is still keeping the Red Bull back, thanks to his solid performance and the progress from Mercedes.
-With 27 seconds of detachment from George Russell, Charles Leclerc is called into the pits, emerging still first, with a five-second lead.
-Also Sebastian Vettel pits, after having moved from sixteenth to eighth position.
-Max Verstappen is still on George Russell’s tail, with DRS still non working: it does not open to give him that extra burst of pace.
-At the same time, the Red Bull team is trying to make a diagnosis.
-On lap 24, the Dutch driver almost makes it past at Turn 1, but George Russell is holding firm.
-The following corners still see the hard battle between the two, though they are close to making contact at Turn 3.
-Charles Leclerc’s command seems assured until lap 27, when the monegasque driver screams no on the radio as the car goes slow: Ferrari mechanics wait him in the pits but he is forced to retire.
+On lap 7, at Turn 4, Carlos Sainz Jr. spins, dropping from fifth to eleventh, but fortunately he avoids the barriers.
+Two laps later, Max Verstappen goes off at the same corner, finishing in fourth position behind teammate Sergio Perez.
+Charles Leclerc continues to run comfortably in the lead, while Sergio Perez attempts to overtake George Russell.
+The British driver defends successfully against Sergio Perez and Max Verstappen.
+On lap 11, Carlos Sainz, Fernando Alonso, Pierre Gasly, and Zhou Guanyu pit for mediums tires.
+One lap later, Daniel Ricciardo switches to softs, Alex Albon to mediums, Lando Norris to mediums, and Mick Schumacher softs.
+On lap 14, Max Verstappen and George Russell pit for mediums, with the Mercedes emerging ahead of the Red Bull.
+Two laps later, Max Verstappen is close in on George Russell, but his DRS malfunctions, providing only intermittent assistance.
+Meanwhile, Charles Leclerc and Sergio Perez maintain the top two positions, with the Ferrari driver over 16 seconds ahead of the Red Bull driver, which has yet to pit.
+The Mexican driver finally switches to mediums on lap 18 and emerges fourth.
+At the same time, Carlos Sainz advances to seventh position after his first pit stop.
+On lap 19, George Russell continues to hold off Verstappen, demonstrating a solid performance and Mercedes’ progress.
+With 27 second- lead, Charles Leclerc pits, rejoining still in first, with a five-second lead.
+Sebastian Vettel also pits, after climbing from sixteenth to eighth.
+Verstappen remains on Russell’s tail, but DRS issues still persist, preventing him from gaining the necessary pace.
+On lap 24, the Dutch driver nearly passes Russel at Turn 1, but George Russell holds firm.
+The hard battle continues through the following corners, with both drivers nearly making contact at Turn 3.
+Charles Leclerc’s appears to have a secure lead until lap 27.
+Suddenly, he screams “no” on the radio due to pace loss.
+Ferrari mechanics prepares for a pitstop but he is forced to retire from the race.

-The following lap sees Max Verstappen attacking George Russell for the lead, until he is called in the pits for softs.
-On lap 31, Sergio Perez manages to overtake the leading Britishman, taking the lead.
-Max Verstappen emerges fourth and at Turn 12 passes Valtteri Bottas and gets back to the third position.
-Carlos Sainz pits for mediums, while the Red Bulls seem to run for victory.
-Geroge Russell pits for medium and emerges third, and one lap later Sergio Perez does the same, emerging ahead of him.
-Also Max Verstappen is swapped for mediums; he emerges second, with only 5.5 seconds of detachment from the leader.
-Two laps later, Sergio Perez is ordered to let his team mate pass, but he says that this order is unfair.
-On lap 49, he complies and Verstappen thanks him before taking the lead.
-The Red Bull driver wins the Spanish Gran Prix retaking the championship lead.
-Perez pits again on lap 54, going for softs and taking fastest lap.
-At the end he takes the second position giving Red Bull their second one-two of the season.
-Russell completes the podium and Lewis Hamilton takes the 5th position and Driver of The Day: the seven-time champion made an excellent recovery.
-Sainz ends fourth, after passing Bottas and Hamilton.
-Valtteri Bottas, who put in place a two-stop strategy, finishes sixth, ahead of Esteban Ocon, seventh for Alpine.
-Lando Norris, despite suffering from illness, started eleventh but finishes eighth on the same strategy as Esteban Ocon, while Fernando Alonso takes ninth from last on the grid with a similar strategy.
-Yuki Tsunoda also used the three-stop strategy and takes the tenth place, keeping Sebastian Vettel out of the points in eleventh position.
-Daniel Ricciardo misses out on points in twelfth position as he could not keep pace with his team mate, while Mick Schumacher dropped to fourteenth at the end.
-In fifteenth is Lance Stroll, after taking damage in a duel with 13th-place Pierre Gasly.
-Nicholas Latifi takes the sixteenth position, while team mate Alex Albon is eighteenth with a five-second track limits penalty adding insult to injury.
-Between them is Kevin Magnussen.
-Obviously, Zhou Guanyu and Charles Leclerc did not see the chequered flag.
-Max Verstappen was second in the early stages of the race, then he finished in the gravel and ran in fourth position.
-He tried to recover with an intermittently working DRS, but after a pit stop, he came back through the field to take his third win:
+With Leclerc out, Max Verstappen attacks George Russell for the lead until he pits for softs.
+On lap 31, Sergio Perez overtakes the leading British driver, taking the lead.
+Max Verstappen emerges fourth and passes Valtteri Bottas at Turn 12, regaining his third position.
+Carlos Sainz pits for mediums, while the Red Bulls focuses on securing victory.
+Geroge Russell pits for medium, rejoining third, one lap before Sergio Perez, emerging ahead.
+Max Verstappen then switches to medium, rejoining in second, 5.5 seconds behind the leader.
+Two laps later, Sergio Perez is instructed to let Verstappen pass.
+Initially hesitant, he eventually complied, allowing Verstappen to take the lead on lap 49.
+The Red Bull driver wins the Spanish Gran Prix reclaiming the championship lead.
+Perez pits again on lap 54 for softs and sets fastest lap, finishing second to complete Red Bull’ second one-two of the season.
+Russell completes the podium in third and Lewis Hamilton finishes fifth.
+Sainz finishes fourth, after overtaking Bottas and Hamilton.
+Valtteri Bottas, running a two-stop strategy, finishes sixth, ahead of Esteban Ocon in seventh.
+Lando Norris, despite illness, started eleventh but finishes eighth on a same strategy.
+Fernando Alonso recovered from the back of the grid to take ninth, also employing a similar strategy.
+Yuki Tsunoda, using the three-stop strategy, finishes tenth, keeping Sebastian Vettel out of the points area, in eleventh.
+Daniel Ricciardo finishes twelfth, unable to match his teammate’s pace, while Mick Schumacher ended fourteenth.
+Lance Stroll finished fifteenth after sustaining damage in a duel with Pierre Gasly, who finished thirteenth.
+Nicholas Latifi took sixteenth, with teammate Alex Albon eighteenth after receiving a five-second track limits penalty, separated by Kevin Magnussen.
+Zhou Guanyu and Charles Leclerc did not see the chequered flag and finish the race.
+Despite early setbacks and DRS issues, Max Verstappen recovered through the field after running fourth, ultimately taking victory and securing his third win of the season:

 "It’s great to finish the race today alongside Checo with a first and second place, it was a difficult beginning but a good end!
 I went off in turn four, I completely lost the rear and they said on Team radio that it was a big gust of wind.
 I lost a few positions through that and as soon as I wanted to attack, my DRS stopped working.
 It was upsetting at the time but then I calmed myself down and focussed on the bigger picture.
 It was a tough battle with George Russell, especially without the DRS, I didn’t want to take too much of a risk as we were fighting for the lead, I had to be patient.
 As for the DRS, I’m not sure why there’s an issue, we’ll look into it and at the end of the day nothing was lost.
 We are on a good trajectory and we can be proud of that as a Team, but as you can see, some things are fragile and we need to keep on working hard, we have to be on top of everything".

-Sergio Perez had a good start despite the little contact with George Russell, and was the leader of the race for a lot, but then was asked to let his team mate pass.
-The Mexican driver ended second and took the bonus point for fastest lap:
+Sergio Perez had a strong start despite the minor contact with George Russell, and led the race for a significant portion.
+He was instructed to let his teammate pass.
+The Mexican driver finished second and secured the bonus point for the fastest lap:

 "It’s a great result, we are leading the Constructors Championship so, although I obviously want to win, I have to be realistic and I am happy with the Team result.
 My frustration on the radio was in the heat of the moment but I need to speak with the Team to understand a few bits from the race.
 Sometimes when you are driving you can’t get the full picture, so it is a normal thing to debrief things to understand the race.
 The Team momentum couldn’t be any better here, it is a great Team and we are very united.
 It wasn’t about Team orders today, what really changed my race was going onto different tyre strategies and that worked better for Max and, at the end of the day, the Team because we managed to both get past George.
 I could have won today but making the two-stop work was difficult and it turned out that the three-stop was the better strategy.
 I think we had a very strong race today, the race pace and management from us was great today and it was important not to make mistakes.
 Hopefully we continue this momentum on to Monaco and are strong next weekend too".

-The Red Bull's Team Principal, Christian Horner, is satisfied about the result of the team:
+The Red Bull's Team Principal, Christian Horner, expressed satisfaction about team’s result:

 "It is fantastic for the Team to bring home our second 1-2 finish in three races, which was hugely important for us in the fight for both Championships.
 Both drivers got great starts and things were settling down quite nicely, but a massive gust of wind sent Max into a slide and that dropped him down to fourth.
 We already knew he had a DRS issue, so at that point we decided to convert him to a three-stop strategy and give him tyre advantage over Leclerc and Russell - but we were still undecided whether a two or three stop was the better choice at that stage.
 With Checo on a two-stop strategy it meant both drivers were working as a Team and covering the opposition.
 To get maximum points today was our aim, it was hugely important for us as a Team and I’m glad we were all able to work together to achieve that".

-As for Mercedes, both drivers made good starts.
-George Russell did everything to keep Max Verstappen behind, but in the end did not have the pace to live with the Red Bulls.
-Despite this, it is to be said that third and a second podium of the season is a very solid result:
+As for Mercedes, both drivers made solid starts.
+George Russell did everything possible to keep Max Verstappen behind, but ultimately did not have the pace to match the Red Bulls.
+Nevertheless, securing third place and a second podium of the season represents a very solid result:

 "Today was super tough!
 I'm just so proud to be standing here on the podium and bring it home for the team.
 The guys have worked so hard, so this result is for everyone back in Brackley and Brixworth who've worked tirelessly, thank you!
 I gave it everything I could to hold Max off, they were some enjoyable laps!
 With the Red Bulls in my mirrors, I was trying to get absolutely everything out of the car to keep them behind.
 It was very difficult last few laps, a real survival race when we knew we had the gap to manage.
 Thanks to all the fans out here in Barcelona - they've been amazing all weekend!
 The support for Formula 1 at the moment is in a great place, so it's great to be here".

-Lewis Hamilton was out of position after running side by side with Carlos Sainz Jr., and collided with Kevin Magnussen.
-He was forced to pit and emerged nineteenth.
-From there, he climbed back to the points and should have come home fourth; he lost out to Sainz after being asked to lift and coast to cool down a critically overheating car:
+Lewis Hamilton fell out of position after running side by side with Carlos Sainz Jr. and making contact with Kevin Magnussen.
+He was forced to pit, rejoining nineteenth.
+From there, he recovered to the points and was on course to finish fourth, but ultimately lost the position to Sainz after being instructed to lift and coast to manage a critically overheating car:

 "I'm just really grateful that I was able to come back and grateful to the team for keeping their head down and for all the amazing work to get us to this improvement.
 The car felt great in the race, our pace is closer to the top guys which is amazing.
 I was just really unfortunate at the start to get the puncture but I didn't give up - that's what we do, right?
 It's a lot hotter than predicted today and for everyone it's quite tough with these cars.
 I had to basically drive at half throttle at the end to try and cool the car, with lots of lifting down the straight just to get fresh air into the engine to cool it down.
 I was so gutted to lose the place to Sainz, especially after coming from where I came from.
 I mean, I was 30+ seconds behind last place - that's like no man's land.
 It's a horrible feeling being that far behind, but you just have to keep your head up, keep pushing, keep going and hoping for better.
 We do still have bouncing but not in the straight line, it's through corners but no way near as bad as we had before.
 The guys are working really hard and I am sure we can fix that over time.
 If I didn't have that issue at the beginning, who knows where we'd have been at the end.
 It's good to know we have similar pace to some of the front runners".

-The Mercedes Team Prinicipal, Toto Wolff, says that this weekend was very pleasing and full of positive signs:
+The Mercedes Team Principal, Toto Wolff, emphasizes that this weekend showed many positive signs:

-Charles Leclerc looked comfortable through the opening stages, pitting later than his rivals and emerging in the command.
-But then he suddenly lost power and was forced into a first retirement of the season:
+Charles Leclerc appeared comfortable during the opening stages, pitting later than his rivals and rejoining in the lead.
+But then he suddenly suffered a loss of power and was forced to retire, marking his first retirement of the season:

 "It was a very tough Sunday and very far from what we were hoping for.
 A gust of wind threw me off in turn 4 and unfortunately, my car was damaged.
 From then on, it was a big struggle for me, as a lack of downforce meant I was sliding around with the tyres pretty much everywhere.
 We gave absolutely everything to recover and managed to get back to P4, which is not too bad given the circumstances, but it’s far from ideal.
 A pity for Charles, as he retired when he was leading, but we will work as a team to come back stronger in Monaco.
 The biggest positive from today was the amazing crowd in the grandstands supporting us, so I want to really thank every fan out there for their support.
 On to the next one".

-The Scuderia Ferrari Team Principal, Mattia Binotto, talks about the car’s problem and Carlos’ performarce.
-He hopes better things for the future races:
+Scuderia Ferrari Team Principal, Mattia Binotto, discussed about the car’s issues and Carlos’ performance, expressing hopes for improved results in future races:

 "Clearly, we’re not happy with today’s result.
 It’s disappointing to have had a problem with the power unit that robbed Charles of what would have been a well-deserved win, especially as the team in Maranello has done an excellent job of developing the power unit this season.
 Carlos finished fourth, coming back from a difficult situation.
 Probably, he still does not get quite the feeling he wants from the F1-75 and it’s up to us to help him become completely comfortable with it.
 He is tenacious, he studies the situation and never gives up and so I am sure that he will soon come to feel really at ease in the car.
 After a result like this, I think we should look at the positive aspects.
 I said that after the first six races, we would be able to assess the performance levels and hierarchy among the teams and today, we can say that we have built a good car and we have done a fine job of developing it.
 The Barcelona track is demanding in many ways and it has usually been something of a bogey circuit for us, but the F1-75 was the quickest car on track yesterday and today, Charles was comfortably in the lead, running at a very good race pace.
 Now we will find out what the problem was that stopped him.
 Unfortunately, these things can happen, to us and to the competition, but given how many races are left this season, I’d say we have seen that we can fight for the wins in the upcoming Grands Prix, starting with Monaco, Charles’ home race and luckily, we only have to wait until next Sunday".